Greatest Hits (DeBarge album)

 Greatest Hits is a compilation album released by R&B group DeBarge on Gordy Records.

 The album was their first compilation of contains some of their biggest hits, including "Rhythm of the Night", "Who's Holding Donna Now", "All This Love", "Time Will Reveal", "The Heart Is Not So Smart" and "You Wear It Well".

+It was rated four stars by AllMusic.